-In hindsight, the seeds had been there all along.
-As a kid, I sketched interconnected comic book worlds, developing characters and plotlines that converged across issues.
-The medium was different, but the instinct to make sense of complexity through systems thinking and storytelling was already there.
+Under the mentorship of a senior designer, I learned the fundamentals of usability and design and sharpened my instinct for translating complexity into clarity.
+Looking back, the seeds had been there all along.
+As a kid, I sketched comic book worlds with characters and storylines that converged across issues.
+The medium was different, but the instinct was the same: make sense of complexity to solve problems and provide value.

 Two years later, I joined Walmart.com as a Senior UX Designer, where I led the design of Walmart’s first in-store pickup experience, work that helped advance a multi-channel strategy and deliver a 6% lift in omnichannel order volume.
 I was promoted to UX Design Manager, where I managed a team of designers, mentoring them and actively developing their careers.
 I later headed a 10-person site optimization team that improved the experience through user research and A/B testing, increasing conversion by 3% and reducing daily site errors by 4,500.

 My first startup experience was at Dealer Market Exchange, where I led design for a B2B automotive SaaS platform that reduced vehicle acquisition time by 40% by automating appraisal, inspection, and auction workflows for dealers and manufacturers.
 I guided the product through multiple iterations based on user feedback and client input, evolving design frameworks to support a 60% expansion in use cases across franchise and independent dealerships.
-I also built and mentored a team of 4 designers and implemented scalable design system processes that cut front-end implementation errors by 50% and accelerated delivery as the platform’s active user base tripled.
+I also built and mentored a team of 4 designers and implemented scalable design system processes that cut front-end implementation errors in half and accelerated delivery as the platform’s active user base tripled.

 My next role was with Kunai, a fintech and financial services consultancy recently acquired by PwC, where I led design strategy across multiple client engagements, guiding early-stage product definition for fintech startups and leading UX for enterprise-scale payment tools.
 I designed a payment processor recommendation platform for J.P.
 Morgan Chase to improve B2B revenue growth by simplifying complex payment workflows.
 As founding designer for Stackwell, a fintech startup focused on financial wellness, I shaped the product from concept to App Store launch, designing onboarding, education, and portfolio creation flows that drove a 25% month-over-month increase in new user activations.
 I also led design for BankShift, a banking-as-a-platform startup, architecting modular payment flows and core UX patterns that supported multi-institution scalability, enabling the company to onboard its first three partner banks.